 Her service at Vega United Methodist Church began at an early age and included teaching children’s Sunday School for many years, serving on various committees, and dedication to United Methodist Women.
 She served at the Wesley Community Center in Amarillo.
 Ruth was a member of the Order of the Eastern Star and a long-time member and officer of Memorial Park Cemetery Association.
 She was honored as Oldham County Citizen of the year and was a proud conservative Oldham County Democrat.

 Ruth is survived by nephew John Haliburton and wife Cindi, nieces Donna Hill and Sherry McCavit, and husband Jack, and numerous great-nieces and nephews.
 She was preceded in death by her parents John and Lydia Haliburton, brothers Gene Haliburton and wife Louise and their daughter Cynthia Brown, and Jim Haliburton and wife Anne.

-Burial will be in Memorial Park Cemetery at Vega and a memorial service will be scheduled at a later date.
+Memorial services will be at 2:00 P.M., Friday, June 3, 2022, at Vega United Methodist Church.
 Memorials can be made to Memorial Park Cemetery at Vega, Vega United Methodist Church, or a charity of your choice.